Empower the next generation of farmers with the knowledge,

 skills and abilities to be successful farmers here in Hawai'i.

-- The Farm Apprentice Mentoring (FAM) program was created in 2015 by the board and members of all 3 Maui chapters of the Hawaii Farmers Union United (HFUU).
+- The Farm Apprentice Mentoring (FAM) program was created in 2015 by the board of the Hawaii Farmers Union United (HFUU).

 - The first year’s participants consisted of 10 farm apprentices and 2 mentors.
 FAM was born to meet a clear need, the need for new farmers.